HDFGroup/hsds/docs/keycloak_setup.md

     admin_user: <admin_username>   # user who will have admin privileges.

-The admin_user override is required if using AD authentication exclusively.
+The admin_user override is required if using Keycloak authentication exclusively.

 Save the file and then stop and start the server for the configuration changes to take effect.